BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

 This script will show the Start property for all services with 'Defend' in their description `Get-ItemProperty -Name 'Start' -path $($((gci HKLM:\SYSTEM\CurrentControlSet\Services).name | ?{$(Get-ItemProperty -Path $($_-replace 'HKEY_LOCAL_MACHINE','HKLM:') -Name 'Description' -ErrorAction SilentlyContinue) -match 'defend'}) -replace 'HKEY_LOCAL_MACHINE','HKLM:')`
 Run this command while Avast is installed and it shows all Start key values = 3.
 Run the command after uninstalling AVASt, and the Start key values are 0 and 2

+- Windows Defender will complain that the hosts file has been modified.
+Manually allow that.
+TBD: figure out how to make it  happen with Ansible, so no manual step is required

 After uninstalling the Avast